Scheiber/musicMan/README.md

 # returns a random album
 node musicman.js random

-# returns a album with that genre
+# returns an album with that genre
 node musicman.js pop
 ```